MIsazaB95-zz/Packer_Jenkins_AMI/README.md

 # Packer_Jenkins_AMI
-Creating an AMI with jenkins and docker installed Completed.
+Creating an AMI with jenkins and docker installed to deploy on AWS.